When a dental emergency occurs, we are here for you

 Extreme pain in the teeth or gums represents an emergency.
-Whether we can see an injury or problem is less important than the severe pain itself which is an indication of something (like an infection) going on beneath the surface.
+Whether we can see an injury or problem is less important than the severe pain itself, which indicates something (like an infection) going on beneath the surface.

 If you perceive an unfamiliar sensation in the gums and discover a pustule (pimple) on the gums this is considered an emergency because it indicates an infection inside the tissue which has the potential to be dangerous.
 This is also known as a dental abscess.